chauxvive/100-days-of-code/log.md

  * started slice and splice
  * set up a Bitbucket just in case.
  * read up on Hg(Mercurial)- not a good sign that all the articles are incredibly old.
 (I am very unconvinced)
- * listened to Quincy Larsen interview on how FCC started
+ * listened to Quincy Larsen Indie Hackers podcast

- **June 15th's worth (12-12:30):**
+ **June 15th's worth (12-1):**
  * Finished up Slice/Splice and done with basic algorithm scripting.
-On to OOP!
- * Started OOP FCC (ripped through 6)
+ * Started OOP FCC (ripped through 12)
+ * finished Indie Hackers podcast

 ### Day 31: Monday June 18th